-Wallpaper paste is water-soluble, so when you add water to a dry paste, it breaks down into liquid form.
+Wallpaper paste is water-soluble, so it breaks down into liquid form when you add water.

 Add as much water as you need to make a runny consistency.
 Use the mixing stick to help break up the glue and dissolve large lumps.